 Winter Season: Engine House Open for Visitor Viewing

-From mid-October to late April the locomotives of Golden Spike National Historic Site are in the Engine House undergoing maintenance.
+From mid-October to late April the locomotives of Golden Spike National Historical Park are in the Engine House undergoing maintenance.
 The Engine House is generally open to the public for self-guided tours during the weekdays and ranger led tours on weekends.
 Times for the tour vary depending on staffing and visitation.

 Year Round: Big Fill Loop Trail